creativecommons/cc-resource-archive/README.md

 ### Docker Compose setup

 1. [Install Docker Engine](https://docs.docker.com/engine/install/)
-2. In your terminal, change directory to where you have cloned this repository (or a fork of it)
+2. In your terminal, change the directory to where you have cloned this repository (or a fork of it)
 3. **Run the container:**
    ```shell